krokedil/dibs-easy-for-woocommerce/readme.txt

 *Easy administration* - Track sales in our user-friendly administration portal and get all payments collected in a report.
 It saves time in account reconsiliation and bookkeeping.

 = Get started =
-To get started with Nets Easy you need to [sign up](https://www.nets.eu/en/payments/online/) for an account.
+To get started with Nexi Checkout you need to [sign up](https://www.nets.eu/en/payments/online/) for an account.

 More information on how to get started can be found in the [plugin documentation](http://docs.krokedil.com/documentation/nets-easy-for-woocommerce/).

-= Connect Nets Easy to your webshop by setting up a test account.
-It is free and created immediately = With a test account, you will see how the Nets Easy administration portal works.
+= Connect Nexi Checkout to your webshop by setting up a test account.
+It is free and created immediately = With a test account, you will see how the Nexi Checkout administration portal works.
 In the portal, you get a full overview of your payments, access to debiting, return payments and download of reports.
 You also get access to integration keys used when connecting your webshop to Easy.
 [Click here to create a test account](https://portal.dibspayment.eu/test-user-create).

 == INSTALLATION	 ==